Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 - Install speakers high in your room that direct the sound down to your listening position.

 - Install Dolby Atmos-enabled modules that point upwards and bounce the audio off the ceiling to your listening position.
-These are sometimes called elevation speakers, although this term is often used for any type of speaker used for Dolby Atmos.
+You might hear these called elevation speakers, although this is also a general term for Dolby Atmos height speakers.

 So, if in-ceiling speakers are not possible, you can attach standard speakers to the ceiling surface – or place speakers high on the walls at the front, side or rear of your room.